tavisshore/SpaGBOL/README.md

 We release **SpaGBOL**, the first graph-based CVGL dataset, consisting of 10 city centre graph networks across the globe.
 This densely sampled structured dataset will progress the CVGL field towards real-world viability.

 ## 💾 SpaGBOL: Graph-Based CVGL Dataset
-The dataset contains 98,855 panoramic streetview images across different seasons, and 19,771 corresponding satellite images from 10 mostly densely populated international cities.
+The dataset's first version contains 98,855 panoramic streetview images across different seasons, and 19,771 corresponding satellite images from 10 mostly densely populated international cities.
 This translates to 5 panoramic images and one satellite image per graph node.
 To download this dataset, run the scripts outlined below.

+The map below shows the cities contained in **SpaGBOL v1**, with the breadth and density being increased in the next version release.

+### 📍 City Locations 🇬🇧🇧🇪🇺🇸🇭🇰🇸🇬
 ![plot_world](https://github.com/user-attachments/assets/e7a7b656-262e-4021-bc79-f9b6619046f3)

+### 🧬 City Graph Representations

 ## How to run